-For students whose last date of attendance falls after 50% of the semester, the student is entitled to no refund.
+Students whose last date of attendance falls after 60% of the term is completed are entitled to no refunds.

 IMPORTANT NOTE: All monies to be refunded in accordance with any provisions of this Refund and Cancellation policy will be refunded within thirty (30) days from the date that Hussian College determines a student's last date of attendance, the date Hussian receives notice of cancellation, or the date that a student fails to return from an approved leave of absences.
 The Refund and Cancellation policy will apply equally to students that are administratively terminated from a Hussian program.
 All refunds shall be paid to the student unless payment to a lender or other entity is required by the terms of a student financial aid program in which Hussian participates.